What is Wrentham Cable Access?

 to submit programming for broadcasting.
 These programs can be produced using your home video

-editing equipment, the cable 8 studio equipment or professional Videos.
+editing equipment or the cable 8 studio equipment or professional Videos.
 If submitting a professionally

 made video residents must obtain all permissions from the copyright holder and submit them in writing

 along with the broadcast request.
-It should also be noted that cable 8 bylaws allow the station manager
+It should also be noted that cable 8 bylaws allow the Executive Director

 request form signed by a legal Wrentham Resident who accepts responsibility for content of the